danielquantum/danielquantum/README.md

 ## Hi there

-👋 I am Daniel, a Data Scientist and a Data Analyst
+👋 Hi, I am Daniel.
+I am a Data Scientist.

 ## About me
 - 🔭 I’m currently working on developing machine-learning models to predict the upcoming cyberattack events